Serer maternal clans: The legend of Gareh Kareh & Rik

 These two Tim came from the same mother.
 Their animal totem is the savannah monitor — fasaax (and/or iguana).
 The Rik are also prohibited from touching the guiera senegalensis tree — (the sacred NGuƭ tree).

 When their ancestors were about to die in the bush from thirst, they were guided by an iguana who climbed a baobab tree and quenched its thirst from the rainwater that had gathered in the hollow chamber of a baobab tree (mbudaay-baak or ƥaak).
 It was this animal that led them to a source of water in order to quench their thirst and from then on became the totem of this family.
-The legend went on to say that the ancestors of this family from then on had an extraordinary power resist death.
+The legend went on to say that the ancestors of this family from then on had an extraordinary power to resist death.

 Following a famine and disease that had ravaged their community, the ancestors of the Gareh Kareh matriclan stood away from the mortal remains in order to prevent the members of their matriclan suffering the same fate.
 Parents belonging to the other matriclans (tim) went to pay their last respects to the dead.
 The Gareh Kareh matriclan who had a technique for resisting death applied their powers in order to prevent the deaths of other families.
 All of the eldest sons of the Gareh Kareh family organized a procession from the entrance of the family home to the burial chambers in order to bar death's entry.
 Four times (the number 4 — symbol of the masculine world in Serer—numbers and symbolism) for a man and three times for a woman (the number 3 — symbol of the feminine world in Serer—numbers and symbolism), they performed this displacement carrying in their hands the stick of the Nduy tree (proper : Ndo'oy, variant : Ndooy — detarium senegalense) which they began hitting together in syncopation.
 On the last lap, they hit the roof of a burial chamber with the stick to prevent the disease that had killed their father from another matriclan from committing further havoc in the family.
 The split of the two matriclans occurred after the famine.
 During the famine, a Kareh Kareh woman asked for help, which was granted but with contempt and humiliation.
 One day, a donor Kareh Kareh sent a little girl carrying a calabash, and said :